jleesCY/apple-silicon-seed-kali/Lab-Notes/CY4310/3-Scanning/README.md

 I had to stop the snort service by running `sudo systemctl stop snort`

 On the lab instructions it says to run `sudo systemctl snort stop`, which did not work for me

+### Part 5c (SYN Scan)
+I had to create the `/home/seed` directory manually for this step, since it is not created by default by the seed setup scripts.

+`sudo mkdir /home/seed`

+`sudo touch /home/seed/alert.log`